top of page

 Closed Measurements

-MTT has a particular way to measure your dog, which we believe is the best way to get a good fit; At the same time, some places may suggest differently, so when we refer to measuring your dog, the methods listed below are the only ones MTT use as it has been changed and improved by experience over the last two years.
+MTT has a particular way to measure your dog, which we believe is the best way to get a good fit; At the same time, some places may suggest differently, so when we refer to measuring your dog, the methods listed below are the only ones MTT use as it has been changed and improved by experience over the last 6 years.
 This page will cover measuring length, width, closed height and closed circumference.

 Disclaimer: Firstly if your dog is a bite risk to you or doesn't allow hands/things near their face we DO NOT RECOMMEND MEASURING them.
 Putting your dogs through unnecessary stress when it is possible to use other methods (listed below).
 On another note please DO NOT use your hands to open your dog's mouth.
 You should not measure if you have to force any more than a comfortable level.